adambard/learnxinyminutes-docs/haml.html.markdown

 / which would output 'This is how you write a paragraph tag <p></p>'

-/ Classes can be added to your tags either by chaining .classnames to the tag
+/ CSS classes can be added to your tags either by chaining .classnames to the tag
 %div.foo.bar

-/ or as part of a ruby hash
+/ or as part of a Ruby hash
 %div{:class => 'foo bar'}

 / Attributes for any tag can be added in the hash